adhi-97/Cataverse/README.md

-# Product Catalog Management - Graphy Assessment
+# Product Catalog Management - Graphy-Assessment

 This repository provides a RESTful API for managing a product catalog, including CRUD operations, filtering capabilities, and caching.
 Built with **Spring Boot**, it leverages **Redis** for caching and includes comprehensive logging and metrics for monitoring.